 Pearson's survey of 380 SENCOs reveals the tensions between the strategic and operational aspects of the role.
 The research finds that effective SENCOs spend the majority of their time on quality-first teaching support and staff development rather than individual pupil casework.
 The study provides benchmarks for how SENCOs can prioritise their time for maximum impact.

-Teacher Self-Efficacy in Inclusive Practice 1,400+ citations
+Teacher Self-Efficacy in Inclusive Practise View study ↗ 11 citations

 Sharma, U., Loreman, T. and Forlin, C. (2012)

 This research examines how teacher confidence affects their ability to include pupils with SEND effectively.
-The study demonstrates that professional development led by SENCOs significantly increases teacher self-efficacy in inclusive practice, particularly when it combines knowledge building with practical classroom strategies and ongoing coaching support.
+The study demonstrates that professional development led by SENCOs significantly increases teacher self-efficacy in inclusive practise, particularly when it combines knowledge building with practical classroom strategies and ongoing coaching support.

 Loading audit...